shashank-poola/passenger-counting/README.md

 # Passenger-counting

-passenger counting is a project in where, people who entered the station is recorded with certain number.
+passenger counting is a project in where, people who entered the station is recorded with certain number..